 4. Lessen The Workload

 Innovation cannot evolve if employees are burdened with their everyday tasks for long hours.
 The most creative phase is when people are busy but not overburdened.
 Ensure that your business is staffed sufficiently.
-It is for employees to have the positive energy and mental space to be innovative.
+It is a must for employees to have the positive energy and mental space to be innovative.

 5. Be Available